-- 1. Log in to Plant Applications Web Client. - In the application navigation menu, select The Open page appears. - 3.
+- 1. Log in to Plant Applications Web Client. - 3.
 If the activity for which you want to access comments is completed or skipped, select Completed. - 4.
-Select 📰 for the activity, and then select Add/Edit Comment. - 5.
+Select for the activity, and then select Add/Edit Comment. - 5.
 As needed, select or clear the General, Overdue, or Skip check boxes to filter the comments list.